itsjaya — AI Portfolio

 │

-├── interactions ← chat analytics
+├── interactions ← chat analytics (per completed stream)

-│ ├── ip_hash TEXT SHA-256 of visitor IP
+│ ├── ip_hash TEXT SHA-256 or x-visitor-id device UUID

 │ └── created_at TIMESTAMP